supertestnet/handcrank/README.md

 # TLDR in 2 sentences

 Use a multisig with 51% of miners to emulate a covenant and use that covenant to make a hashrate escrow (and thus a drivechain).
-This is a downgrade compared to how bip300 does it (because all bitcoin nodes would enforce bip300, not just miners) but it should be fine because drivechain assumes 51% of miners are honest anyway.
+This is a downgrade compared to bip300 (because all bitcoin nodes would enforce bip300, not just miners) but it should be fine because drivechain assumes 51% of miners are honest anyway.

 # TLDR in 10 sentences